 With summer comes hot weather and dry days, so naturally you have to water your garden.

 Because water is precious and conservation is essential, we have to be more water wise.
-So let’s talk about a few ways to conserve water in the garden.
-By the way, tax rebates may be available for implementing some of these tips, so make sure to check with your local government.
+So here are our Water Saving Tips for the Garden By the way, tax rebates may be available for implementing some of these tips, so make sure to check with your local government.

 - Add organic matter to the soil.